rabiul-ai/Arrhythmia_Classification/README.md

 5.   **Part E: Model Building and Training**
 6.   **Part F: Results**

+**Acknowledgment:** _A small part of the code was adapted from another GitHub project.
+However, since I have forgotten the original author's link, I am unable to formally recognize him.
+I express my gratitude to the original author for his contribution to the open-source community._

 ## **Publication**
 The paper is published in the **Biomedical Signal Processing and Control** Journal, Elsevier in **July 2024**.
 You are recommended to check the [PAPER](https://www.sciencedirect.com/science/article/pii/S1746809424002696).
 ### **Abstract**